REStud/data-editor/after.md

 ## Instructions for the replicator

-- You may describe your code as you wish, but you must explain how to run it in a specific section titled "Instructions for the replicator".
+- You may describe your code in as much detail as you wish, but make sure you also explain succintly how to run it in a specific section titled "Instructions for the replicator," enumerating then steps.
 - Write your code to minimize the need for manual intervention.
 This is typically done by avoiding including absolute paths, and by providing scripts that run the entire analysis with a single or a few commands.
 If you have to include manual steps, please be as specific as possible about what these steps are and how to do them.
 If we find that there are too many manual steps, we will ask you to automate them.
 - Include information about how you controlled random number generation (e.g. in which file did you set the seed)
 - Use hardware-independent code.
 In particular, pay attention to filename capitalization and path separators, for example use "/" rather than "\\".
 If you used a specific operating system, please specify this in the README.